Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Silvia’s Early Life

 Silvia Renate Sommerlath was born on December 23, 1943, in Heidelburg, Germany, to Brazilian Alice Soares de Toledo and German Walther Sommerlath.
 Silvia joined older brothers Ralf, Walther, and Jörg and remained the family’s only daughter.
-Although her father was a businessman, many of Silvia’s male relatives are and were members of the clergy.
+Although her father was a businessman, many of Silvia’s male relatives were members of the clergy.

 From the ages of 4 to 14, Silvia lived in her mother’s hometown of São Paulo, Brazil.
 Silvia’s father worked as the head of the Brazilian branch of the Swedish Uddeholm steel company.
 While living in Brazil, the future Queen attended Colégio Visconde de Porto Seguro, a German-Portuguese school in Morumbi area of Sao Paulo.
-Silvia has had a fondness for classical music since her youth, playing the piano and organ.
+Silvia had a fondness for classical music since her youth, playing the piano and organ.

 Upon the family’s return to Germany, Silvia was sent to school near Heidelberg.
 She completed secondary school in Düsseldorf in 1963.
 Silvia continued her education at the Munich School of Interpreting (Sprachen and Dolmetscher Institut München) studying the Spanish language.
 Silvia eventually learned to speak an impressive six languages – French, German, Spanish, Portuguese, English, and Swedish.
 Carl Gustaf is said to have been intrigued by Silvia’s linguistic ability from the very start of their relationship.

-After her graduation from the Munich School of Interpreting in 1969, Silvia worked for a time as a Spanish interpreter at the Argentine consulate in Munich.
+After her graduation from the Munich School of Interpreting in 1969, Silvia worked as a Spanish interpreter at the Argentine consulate in Munich.
 She was hired on to the staff of the Munich Olympic Games in 1971, serving as the senior hostess and interpreter.
 She also trained 1,500 other hosts and interpreters in preparation for the 1972 Summer Games.
 Silvia followed her stint at the Munich Games with a job as the assistant chief of protocol for the 1976 Innsbruck Winter Games.

 For more information about Silvia see: